 You can increase your chances of delivering a healthy baby by keeping your blood glucose in control before conception and throughout pregnancy.
 The first eight weeks are particularly important for the physical development of your baby.
 If your HbA1c is more than 86mmol/mol you should avoid pregnancy: ideally it should be below 48mmol/mol.

 Start taking 5mg folic acid until the end of the twelfth week of your pregnancy to help prevent neural tube defects.
-This will need to be prescribed by your doctor
+This is a high dose folic acid and will need to be prescribed by your doctor or nurse.

 During your pregnancy